White Collar and the Culper Ring

 White Collar again delved into the history books during its fourth season and crafted a single-episode storyline centering on the factual spy ring that George Washington used during the Revolutionary War to keep tabs on the British.
 Just like with the longer music box narrative, “Identity Crisis” melds the historically accurate with the fictional to create a modern day myth of intrigue, duplicity, and murder.

-The episode begins when conman Mozzie purchases a storage unit abandoned by its renter, along with all its contents.
+At the start of the episode, conman Mozzie purchases a storage unit abandoned by its renter, along with all its contents.
 While rummaging through the items, he finds an address scribbled in a book along with two keys.
 He goes to the house in question, unlocks the door with one of the keys and – being Mozzie – makes himself at home.
 A masked man finds him there, however, pulls out a gun and demands to know the whereabouts of a flag.

 Mozzie escapes but the plot thickens when former felon Neal Caffrey and his FBI partner Peter Burke investigate the break-in.

-The building where the altercation occurred was purchased by Robert Townsend in 1781 and has been maintained by a family trust ever since.
+The building where the altercation occurred was purchased by Robert Townsend in 1781 and maintained by a family trust ever since.
 It turns out that Townsend was also a member of the Culper Ring.

 Washington assigned the task of finding potential civilian spies to Major Benjamin Tallmadge.
 Having been born on Long Island, Tallmadge still had ties to his local community of Setauket, and it was Setauket that ultimately served as the main base of operation for the Culper Ring.
 A man named Abraham Woodhull was the first recruit, with Robert Townsend joining later.